linguo123/DAGCN_behavior_recognition/README.md

 # Note

-~~PyTorch version should be 0.3!
-For PyTorch0.4 or higher, the codes need to be modified.~~ \
 Now we have updated the code to >=Pytorch0.4. \
 A new model named AAGCN is added, which can achieve better performance.